Cooperative Work Experience

 - Students enrolled in the Cooperative Work Experience Program are expected to maintain passing grades in school, maintain regular attendance and not allow their out of school work to conflict with their educational program.

-b.
-360 hours of work experience = 1 Credit.
+- 360 hours of work experience = 1 credit.
 This is an average of 10 hours per week.

-c.
-The work station/job site conforms to state and federal wage and hour laws and regulations.
+- The work station/job site conforms to the state and federal wage and hour laws and regulations.

-Fulfilling the requirements set forth by the supervising teacher-coordinator.
+Fulfilling the requirements set for by the supervising teacher-coordinator.